kyuupichan/ieee754/docs/ieee754.rst

    A tiny rounded result was necessarily tiny before rounding, however an infinitely precise result that was tiny might round to be the smallest finite non-tiny number.
-   Hence it matters whether tininess is detected before or after rounding; this is controlled by the :attr:`tininess_after` attribute of the *context* of the operation.
+   Hence it matters whether tininess is detected before or after rounding.

-   The method of detecting tininess has no effect on the rounded result delivered, which might be any of zero, a subnormal number, or the smallest finite normal number.
+   The method of detecting tininess has no effect on the deafult rounded result delivered, which will be one of zero, a subnormal number, or the smallest finite normal number.

    Under default exception handling this signal raises the :attr:`UNDERFLOW` flag and signals :exc:`Inexact`.